-Information presented in our articles and reviews is for the most part the result of online research, our opinion and public information that we feel is important for readers to know.
-From time-to-time we receive emails sent to [email protected] and from tipster (send in your tips here)s and people with inside knowledge about a particular company.
+Information presented in our articles and reviews is, for the most part, the result of online research, our opinion and public information that we feel is important for readers to know.
+From time-to-time, we receive emails from readers (send in your tips here) and people with inside knowledge about a particular company.
 Much of that information we never publish.

 The information in the reviews comes from public information that exists already about companies that people can find by searching online.

 This site works best when two sides of an issue can be presented and the reader can read both sides and make up his or her own mind.
 This goes for reviews and articles about companies as well.
 We always welcome the company we may have written about to post a response in the comments of that article so any reader can read it to hear their side of an issue.

 We Tried to Avoid it but Now for Some Legal Language